rickiebrick13-lgtm/pyr-AI-Enterprise/README.md

 13. <img width="1219" height="462" alt="image" src="https://github.com/user-attachments/assets/86612eb6-2edb-4ef3-9257-351d3bdf8190" />

 13a.
-Note: Models accuracy will follow the dropdown, lower, the worser, for C11, best to run it in a sandbox.
+Note: Included Model accuracy will follow the dropdown, lower, the worser, for C11, best to run it in a sandbox.

 14. Click compile and optimise, and this is a preview